kevinpapst/AdminLTEBundle/Resources/docs/navbar_user.md

         $event->addLink(new NavBarUserLink('Friends', 'logout', ['id' => 2]));
     }

-    // retrieve your concrete user model or entity protected function getUser()
+    protected function getUser()
     {
+        // retrieve your concrete user model or entity
-        return new UserModel();
+        // see above in NavbarUserSubscriber for a full example return new UserModel();
     }